 Aug 25, 2016

 My family has been in the call center industry since 1948, before there was really any “industry” to speak of.
-The first Hastings Humans call center was a phone bank that my mother set up in our family living room.
-In the ensuing 68 years, we’ve seen call centers grow from something that you could start in your own home to a $21+ billion industry.
+The first Hastings Humans call center was a bunch of phone that my mother set up on a table outside the kitchen.
+In the ensuing 69 years, we’ve seen call centers grow from something that you could start in your own home to a $21+ billion industry.
 That rapid expansion has come with its ups and downs.
 I’m sure you’ve either experienced or heard of customer service horror stories, which give all call centers a bad name.
 However, there are still some of us that continue to provide excellent, affordable service to businesses of all sizes.
-A call center can be a tremendous tool for your business, we just have to clear away some misconceptions.
+A call center can be a tremendous tool for business of any size, we just have to clear away some misconceptions.

 Misconception One: Call Centers Are Bad Places To Work